Trade Forex Trading

 This example also uses MACD indicator

-Classic bearish divergence signal warns of a possible change in the Forex trend from up to down.
+Classic bearish divergence signal warns of a possible change in trend from up to down.
 This is because even though the price went higher the volume of buyers that pushed the price higher was less as illustrated by the MACD indicator.
-This indicates underlying weakness of the upward Forex trend.
+This indicates underlying weakness of the upward trend.

-A good indicator to combine classic divergence setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the trading signal.
+A good indicator to combine classic divergence setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the signal.

-Strategies of Moving Average Crossover Method
+Strategies of MA Crossover Strategy - MAs Crossover Forex Method